matthew-tfs/mjcb.io/content/blog/00032-gentoo-linux-on-the-thinkpad-t470.md

 ### Smart Card Reader ###

-The Smart Card Reader is an embedded USB device and requires basic USB 3.0 support in order to function.
-It also requires an additional package to be installed in order to function:
+The Smart Card Reader is an embedded USB device and requires basic USB 3.0 support to function.
+It also requires an additional package to be installed to function:

 ```bash
 emerge sys-apps/pcsc-lite